 Quite a few things, in fact!
 Starting with:

-1. Nifty Fifties are a Perfect Focal Length
+1. Nifty Fifty Lens Has a Perfect Focal Length

 Nifty fifties are 50mm in length.